-STATUTORY AUTHORITY: 1001.41, 1012.22, 1012.23, F.S.
-LAW(S) IMPLEMENTED: 40.24, 40.271, 1001.43, 1012.66, F.S.
-STATE BOARD OF EDUCATION RULE(S): 6A-1.084 HISTORY: FORMERLY: 4.2.8, 4.2.9, 5.3.14, 5.3.15, 9.3.14, 9.3.15
+FORMERLY: 4.2.8, 4.2.9, 5.3.14, 5.3.15, 9.3.14, 9.3.15

-MILITARY LEAVE
+MILITARY LEAVE 6.545

-- I. Military leave shall be granted to an employee who is required to serve in the armed forces of the United States or of the state of Florida in fulfillment of obligations incurred under the Selective Service Laws or because of membership in the reserves of the armed forces or the National Guard.
-When an employee enters voluntarily into any branch of the armed forces for temporary or an extended period of service, military leave shall be granted at the School Board's discretion.
-However, an employee whose absence will interfere with the orderly operation of the school program shall be denied military leave except in unusual cases. - II.
+I. Military leave shall be granted to an employee who is required to serve in the armed forces of the United States or of the state of Florida in fulfillment of obligations incurred under the Selective Service Laws or because of membership in the reserves of the armed forces or the National Guard.

+- II.
 An employee granted military leave for extended active duty shall, upon the completion of the tour of duty, be returned to employment without prejudice, provided that an application for re-employment is filed within six (6) months following the discharge date or release from active military duty.
 Following receipt of the application for re-employment, the School Board shall have a reasonable time, not to exceed six (6) months, to assign the employee to duty in the same or similar position he/she left in the District. - III.
 Compensation allowed during military leave shall not exceed seventeen (17) working days as provided in Section 115.07, Florida Statutes. - IV.
 Extended Active Duty During National/Regional Emergency - A. District employees who are reserve members of the armed forces or National Guard shall be granted benefits as stated below, provided the following conditions are met: - 1.
 The appropriate federal or state authority has declared a national or regional emergency. - 2.
 The employee called to active duty provides a copy of his or her official orders for active duty. - 3.
-The period of active duty exceeds seventeen (17) working days. - B. Salary - 1.
-For the first thirty (30) days of active duty, the employee shall receive all District salary and benefits regardless of compensation received from the active duty service.
+The period of active duty exceeds seventeen (17) working days.

+B. Salary

-- 2. For any period exceeding an initial thirty (30) days of active duty for up to eighteen (18) months, the employee shall be entitled to receive from the District salary or wages equal to the difference between the employee's military pay and the employee's District salary, provided the employee's military pay does not exceed his/her District salary or wages.
-The employee must provide the District with all documentation necessary to permit the aforementioned computation prior to the expiration of the initial thirty (30) day period.
-For periods beyond eighteen (18) months, the Board will review and consider approval for any further extensions. - 3.
-Employees who do not request District pay or who fail to provide the documentation required in this policy shall not be entitled to receive any District salary or wages as set forth in this policy. - C. Benefits
+- 1. For the first thirty (30) days of active duty, the employee shall receive all District salary and benefits regardless of compensation received from the active duty service. - 2.
+For any period exceeding an initial thirty (30) days of active duty for up to eighteen (18) months, the employee shall be entitled to receive from the District salary or wages equal to the difference between the employee's military pay and the employee's District salary, provided the employee's military pay does not exceed his/her District salary or wages.
+The employee must provide the

+District with all documentation necessary to permit the aforementioned computation prior to the expiration of the initial thirty (30) day period.
+For periods beyond eighteen (18) months, the Board will review and consider approval for any further extensions.

+3. Employees who do not request District pay or who fail to provide the documentation required in this policy shall not be entitled to receive any District salary or wages as set forth in this policy.

+C. Benefits